Saint Francis Woodlands

 Practice Leave No Trace principles (leaves DEC website) when recreating on state land to enjoy the outdoors responsibly, minimize impact on the natural resources and avoid conflicts with other users.

 For your safety and protection of the resource, the following regulations are in place:

-- No hunting is allowed on any R2 NYS DEC properties
+- No hunting is allowed on any Region 2 NYS DEC properties.

 - Unauthorized use of off-road motorized vehicles is prohibited.
 This includes cars, trucks, ATVs, and motorcycles.